feels-dev/RokVision/README.md

 ---

+## 🏁 Getting Started

+The easiest way to run RoK Vision is using Docker.
+It sets up the Neural Network environment and the API Gateway automatically.

+👉 **[Read the Installation Guide](GETTING_STARTED.md)** to get up and running in 5 minutes.

+---

 ## 🏗️ Architecture

 The solution follows a distributed architecture: the **Muscle** (Python) handles the heavy AI computer vision, while the **Brain** (C#) manages the logical orchestration.